Introduction

 cd duo-examples

-source envsetup.shThe first time you source it, the required SDK package will be automatically downloaded, which is approximately 180MB in size.
-Once downloaded, it will be automatically extracted to the
+source envsetup.shThe first time you source it, the required compilation toolchain will be automatically downloaded.
+The downloaded directory is named

 Compile testing